GrahamBenHarper/GFractal/README.md

 # GFractal
-A C++ library for computing simple fractals with no outside dependencies.
+A C++ library for computing simple fractals with no required dependencies.
+However, it may be built upon Kokkos/kokkos to port some of the work to GPU.
+The Kokkos feature is still an experimental WIP.

 ## Features
   1. Export fractal images as `.bmp`